ampify-io/duda-docs/docs/qna.md

     * Barber Shop
     * Digital Agency
     * CREATIVE AGENCY (AMP created but is invalid.
 Soon to be solved.)
+    * PHOTOGRAPHER PORTFOLIO (AMP created not accurately. will be solved soon)

 ### Troubleshooting:
 If a solution we provide doesn't work, reach out to us at help@ampify.io